Tag Archives: Jesus

 2. Spread my gospel (which includes my governing principals) over the entire earth.

-To me, that sounds a lot like a political party campaigning for it’s favorite candidate.
+To me, that sounds a lot like a political party campaigning for its favorite candidate.
 I don’t mean to be crass, but why should we continue to lose ground when we could be gaining ground just as easily?

 I don’t know too much about running a political campaign, but I know that one of the first things, and probably the most important thing, is to get the word out.
 Print up the campaign literature and pass it out everywhere, particularly where the candidate is not well known.
 Take his case directly to the people.
 Let them decide by a simple vote whether or not they want him as their leader.

-It is my small uninformed humble opinion that the world’s Christians should begin focusing more energy into printing and shipping individual copies of single gospels (possibly through the mail) to virtually every country on earth, especially to those countries where Christianity has no vital presence.
+It is my small uninformed humble opinion that the world’s Christians should begin focusing more energy into printing and shipping individual copies of single gospels (possibly through the use of national postal services) to virtually every country on earth, especially to those countries where Christianity has no vital presence.
 I am not talking about gospel tracts, or how-to books.
 I am talking about printing the entire gospel of Mark, for instance.
 Or Luke or John or Matthew, printed in the language of the country of destination.
 These small booklets are no more than 50 or 60 pages in length and are easily read and understood by normal intelligent people.

 Return to Home